 The Group manages its capital structure and makes adjustments to it, in light of changes in economic conditions.
+To maintain or adjust the capital structure, the Parent Company may adjust the dividend payment to shareholders or issue new shares.

-The Group considers as capital the equity attributable to the equity holders, which amounted to \$87.48 million and \$85.88 million as of March 31, 2017 and 2016, respectively.
-No changes were made in the objectives, policies or processes during the periods ended March 31, 2017 and 2016.
+The Group considers as capital the equity attributable to the equity holders, which amounted to \$88.81 million and \$87.49 million as of March 31, 2018 and 2017, respectively.
+No changes were made in the objectives, policies or processes during the periods ended March 31, 2018 and 2017.

-As of March 31, 2017, OPMC's Capital stock consists of the following:
+As of March 31, 2018, OPMC's Capital stock consists of the following:

-- 1. Common Stock Class "A" with par value of ₱0.01 per share, 120 billion shares issued and outstanding out of the 120 billion authorized shares - 2.
-Common Stock - Class "B" with par value of ₱0.01 per share, 80 billion shares issued and outstanding out of the 80 billion authorized shares
+- 1. Common Stock Class "A" with par value of ₽0.01 per share, 120 billion shares issued and outstanding out of the 120 billion authorized shares - 2.
+Common Stock Class "B" with par value of ₱0.01 per share, 80 billion shares issued and outstanding out of the 80 billion authorized shares